The Best Lake Tahoe Ski Resorts 2021

 Reno and Lake Tahoe Spas

 Maybe you overdid it on the slopes and could really use some relaxing and rejuvenating.
 Lake Tahoe and Reno both deliver several world renown spa options.
 Some of the best day spas in Reno include Spa Atlantis, Spa Toscana and the Spa at Silver Legacy.
-If you’re looking for relaxation closer to the ski resorts, be sure to stop in The Ritz-Carlton Spa, Stillwater Spa and Salon, David Walley’s Hot Springs, or Elevation Spa at the Ridge Tahoe.
+If you’re looking for relaxation closer to the ski resorts, be sure to stop in The Ritz-Carlton Spa, Stillwater Spa and Salon, David Walley’s Resort, or Elevation Spa at the Ridge Tahoe.

 Looking for other extraordinary adventures while visiting Lake Tahoe ski resorts?
 Nevada provides some one-of-a-kind experiences like no other state.
 See more of the state by taking to the open road with a Nevada road trip or try something out of this world with adventures along the ET Highway.
 No matter how you break up your days up on the mountain, you’ll be sure to find the adventure you’re looking for.